Lynn Marie Trotti, MD, MSc, Chair

-Dr. Ruoff is an Adjunct Clinical Assistant Professor at the Stanford Center for Sleep Sciences and Medicine.
-He is board certified in sleep medicine, obesity medicine, and internal medicine, and he is a Sleep and Obesity Medicine Associate at Southern California Permanente Medical Group.
+Dr. Ruoff is a Senior Associate Consultant in sleep medicine at the Mayo Clinic Arizona.
+He is board certified in sleep medicine, obesity medicine, and internal medicine.
 Dr. Ruoff’s career in sleep medicine began as a sleep technologist in 1998, while completing his undergraduate education at Georgetown University.
 He received his internal medicine training at Baylor College of Medicine and then completed a sleep medicine fellowship at Stanford University in 2011, after which he joined the Stanford sleep faculty.
 Later, he spent a few years practicing sleep and obesity medicine at Kaiser in Woodland Hills, CA, before moving on to Mayo in 2020.
 He has developed a strong interest in the clinical evaluation and treatment of CNS hypersomnias, and is active in research and on AASM task forces.

 Mandeep Singh, MBBS, MD, MSc, FRCPC